-develop and document recommendations of the eligible recipient in the develop and periodically review risk management plans for the eligible provide a structured screening of the eligible recipient's behaviors that
+- (ii) develop and document recommendations of the eligible recipient in the - form of a report or consultation notes; (iii) develop and periodically review risk management plans for the eligible - recipient, when recommended; and

-(iv) provide consultation regarding the management and reduction of the eligible recipient's sexually inappropriate behavioral incidents that may pose a health and safety risk to the eligible recipient or others.

-(b) Preliminary risk screening and consultation related to inappropriate sexual behavioral services must comply with 8.314.5.10 NMAC.

-Socialization and sexuality education service: [Socialization and sexuality education (18) service is carried out through a series of classes intended to provide a proactive educational program about the values and critical thinking skills needed to form and maintain meaningful relationships, and about healthy sexuality and sexual expression.
+(iv) provide consultation regarding the management and reduction of the - eligible recipient's sexually inappropriate behavioral incidents that may pose a health and safety risk to the eligible recipient or others. - (b) Preliminary risk screening and consultation related to inappropriate sexual behavioral services must comply with 8.314.5.10 NMAC. - (18) Socialization and sexuality education service: Socialization and sexuality education service is carried out through a series of classes intended to provide a proactive educational program about the values and critical thinking skills needed to form and maintain meaningful relationships, and about healthy sexuality and sexual expression.
 Social skills learning objectives include positive self-image, communication skills, doing things independently and with others, and using paid and natural supports.
 Sexuality learning objectives include reproductive anatomy, conception and fetal development, safe sex and health awareness.
 Positive outcomes for the eligible recipient include safety from negative consequences of being sexual, assertiveness about setting boundaries and reporting violations, expressing physical affection in a manner that is appropriate, and making informed choices about the relationships in the eligible recipient's life.
-Independent living skills are enhanced and improved work outcomes result from better understanding of interpersonal boundaries, and improved communication, critical thinking and self-reliance skills.]
-Socialization and sexuality education in the form of the friends & relationships course (FRC) is a comprehensive lifelong adult education program that teaches students knowledge and skills to increase social networks with healthy, meaningful relationships and to increase personal safety including decreasing interpersonal and intimate violence in relationships, sexual victimization, exploitation and abuse.
-This enhances their ability to develop close friendships and romantic relationships.
-The FRC involves the person's network of support (natural supports, paid supports, teachers, nurses, family members, guardians, friends, advocates, or other professionals) teaching them to support the social and sexual lives of persons with I/DD, through participation in classes, and by using trained and paid self-advocates as role models and peer mentors in classes.
+Independent living skills are enhanced and improved work outcomes result from better understanding of interpersonal boundaries, and improved communication, critical thinking and self-reliance skills.
 Socialization and sexuality education services must comply with 8.314.5.10 NMAC.

-(19) Customized in-home supports: Customized in-home support services is not a residential habilitation service and is intended for an eligible recipient that does not require the level of support provided under living supports services.
+residential habilitation service and is intended for an eligible recipient that does not require the level of support provided under living supports services.
 Customized in-home supports provide an eligible recipient the opportunity to design and manage the supports needed to live in his or her own home or family home.
 Customized in-home supports include a combination of instruction and personal support activities provided intermittently to assist the eligible recipient with ADLs, meal preparation, household services, and money management.
 The services and supports are individually designed to instruct or enhance home living skills, community skills and to address health and safety of the eligible recipient, as needed.
 This service provides assistance with the acquisition, improvement or retention of skills that provides the necessary support to achieve personal outcomes that enhance the eligible recipient's ability to live independently in the community.
-Services may be provided as part of on-site response plan with use of remote personal support technology.
-This service is intended to provide intermittent support and cannot be provided 24 hours a day/7 days a week.
 Customized in-home support services must comply with 8.314.5.10 NMAC.

 8.314.5.16 NON-COVERED SERVICES: Only those services listed in the DDW benefit package may be reimbursed through the DDW.
-Room, board and ancillary services are not covered under DDW services.
+Room, board and ancillary services are not covered DDW services.
 An eligible recipient may access, as medically necessary, all medicaid state plan benefits in addition to his and her DDW services.
 If the eligible recipient is an enrolled member of a HSD managed care organization (MCO), he or she may access, as medically necessary, the benefits listed in 8.308.9 NMAC.
 [8.314.5.16 NMAC - Rp, 8.314.5.16 NMAC, 12/1/2018]